 7. Small talk does have a purpose and is the key to making friends with like-minded

-I mentioned this shortly in step 1 but decided to make this into a step of its own, too, as it’s so important.
+I mentioned this shortly in step 1 but decided to make this into a step of its own as it’s so important.

 It’s not really about the words we use or what we talk about.
-It’s about signaling that we’re friendly and open for interaction.
+It’s about signaling that we’re friendly and open to conversation.
 When you say “How was your weekend?”, what you’re really saying is “I’m friendly and up for talking with you”.

 On the other hand, if you make it a habit to talk to new people only when you have to (as I did, the first half of my life) you make people think “This person doesn’t seem to like me because they never talk to me”.